-Competition for substrate.
-Whatever physiological, morphological, behavioral, etc. features of MT and ME influence their segregation relative to the environmental factors studied, interspecific competition may also be invoked.
-We tried to examine the role of mussel abundance in the degree of species segregation across substrates and indeed found that while MT abundance had no significant effect on degree of segregation between substrates, ME abundance, on the contrary, did: with increased ME abundance the degree of segregation increased (Fig. 4 B,C).
-We interpret this pattern as a consequence of divergence of realized species niches, with ME outcompeting MT on bottom substrates displacing it to algal thallomes that appear to be less suitable substrate for ME (see above).
+116

 Competition for substrate.
 Whatever physiological, morphological, behavioral and other features influence the segregation of MT and ME by the environmental factors, interspecific competition may also be involved.
 Assessing the role of mussel abundance in the degree of species segregation across substrates, we found that while MT abundance did not significantly affect it, ME abundance did: as the latter increased, the degree of segregation increased, too (Fig. 4 B,C).
 In our opinion, this pattern results from the divergence of the realized species niches.
 ME outcompetes MT on bottom substrates displacing it to algal thalli, which appear to be a less suitable substrate for ME (see above).
 105

-Spatial segregation of sympatric mussels by substrates, which is apparently density-dependent, is evident at the level of tens of centimeters (Katolikova et al. 2016).
-Direct analogies for such small-scale segregation can be found in other attached organisms - terrestrial plants (Raventos et al., 2010).
-Based on these examples, a “biologically generated spatial pattern” model which relates inter-specific segregation with the intra-specific clustering in competing species has been formulated (Paccala and Levin, 1997; Amarasekare, 2003).
-This model seems to be applicable for mussels as well.
+84

 Spatial segregation of sympatric mussels by substrates, which is apparently density-dependent, is evident at the level of tens of centimeters (Katolikova et al. 2016).
 Direct analogies for segregation at such a small scale can be found in other attached organisms, terrestrial plants (Raventos et al., 2010).
 A “biologically generated spatial pattern” model, relating inter-specific segregation with the intra-specific clustering in competing species, has been suggested (Paccala and Levin, 1997; Amarasekare, 2003).
 Our findings suggest that this model can also be applied to mussels.
 83

-The predictive power of the SDM Model.
-Since the performance of our model to classify sites into ME- and MT- dominated ones in an independent testing dataset from the White Sea was high (AUC = 0.84), we trust that predictors included in the model explains most of variation in species distribution within the studied habitat - the littoral fucoid belt.
-In addition, the model also performed satisfactorily with independent data from Tyuva inlet in the Barents Sea (AUC ≈ 0.7), including sublittoral data, emphasizing the versatility of this set of predictors as regulators of the distribution of ME and MT in the Kola contact zone in general.
+107